 Sliding Correlation and Trading Performance

 The sliding correlation calculates for each data point (=date/row in our dataset) the correlation between local and remote performance of the last N rows/dates before.
-In the Shiny App N can be set to a value in between 10 and 120.
+In the Shiny App, N can be set to a value in between 10 and 120.
 In the following, I used the value 60, which is a good tradeoff between accuracy and noise.
 The sliding trading performance is calculated the same way.
 For the last N rows the trading model is applied and the win/loss is calculated.

 Investigating the distribution of the sliding correlation and the sliding trading performance for the time range from 2008-01-01 to 2017-07-01 gives the following boxplots: